AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/admin-console.md

    ![The Admin Console](/help/journey-onboarding/assets/get-started1.png)

-1. If you have access to multiple organizations, please ensure that you have logged into correct Organization.
+1. If you have access to multiple organizations, please ensure that you have logged into correct organization.
 To change your organization, click on the organization name from the top right corner and choose the required organization to which you need access.

    ![Change org](/help/journey-onboarding/assets/admin-console-orgswitch.png)